The Achilles 9m & Sancerre.

 it through the fore hatch or the cabin.

-The rebuilt "Heads" after I installed a holding tank in October 2023, with a drop down table (left), is to port between the saloon and the forepeak, there is a hanging locker to starboard that on long trips I mainly use to stack waterproof bags full of cloths and towels.
+The rebuilt "Heads" after I installer a holding tank in October 2023, with a drop down table (left), is to port between the saloon and the forepeak, there is a hanging locker to starboard that on long trips I mainly use to stack waterproof bags full of cloths and towels.

 Topside.